magsnetcud/kemono_friends_cmc_archive/README.md

-# kemono_friends_cmc_archive
+# Kemono Friends Cellien May Cry Archive
-Kemono Friends Cellien May Cry Old Version Archiver
+This is "Kemono Friends Cellien May Cry" old version archive.